What's New on this site:

-The Pacific Energy Center is sponsoring a job fair to highlight job opportunities in the dynamic and growing Smart Grid and Energy Analytics industry.
-No registration required.
+The Pacific Energy Center sponsored a job fair to highlight job opportunities in the dynamic and growing Smart Grid and Energy Analytics industry.
 Learn more here.

-The Pacific Energy Center is hosting a forum on Lighting + Efficiency + Wellbeing (LEW) on May 21 - in person at the PEC and on-line.
+The Pacific Energy Center hosted a forum on Lighting + Efficiency + Wellbeing (LEW) on May 21 - in person at the PEC and on-line.
 Learn more here.